musstaffali/ai-date/README.md

 This project is provided under the MIT License.
 You are free to use and modify it as you see fit.
 See the LICENSE file for details.

 Happy coding!

-kotlin
-Copy code

-You can place this `README.md` file in the root directory of your project so that anyone who visits your project repository on platforms like GitHub will see this information and understand the project's purpose.